Coflex Interlaminar Stabilization Device

 In this model to the left, some of the lamina, and also some of the facet joint has been drilled away as part of a decompression procedure.
 Decompression refers to the removal of bone or soft tissue that is causing pressure on the nerves.
 Removal of the pressure is the decompression.

 Joints are unstable if they have abnormal motion.
 For example, if a tire is loose on a car, that tire will move abnormally and the car won’t ride right.
+Another example is where one spinal bone slips forward over another, called spondylolisthesis, which is an X-ray sign of looseness that can occur with degeneration.

 The idea behind the Coflex device, which is an option only in certain cases, is to maintain the separation between the vertebral bones and still allow for some motion to occur.
+In reality, there is not much motion between the segments.